larrytheliquid/scotrubyconf/1-intro.md

 have experienced with using testing frameworks & tests to prototype/design behavior/etc

-!SLIDE
+!SLIDE bullets
 # Intuistionistic logic #

-*Classical logic:* every statement must inherently be true or false
+* *Classical logic:* every statement must inherently be true or false

-*Intuistionistic logic:* a statement is only "true" if you have a proof for it
+* *Intuistionistic logic:* a statement is only "true" if you have a proof for it

 <div style="display: none">